eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/explore-module/index.md

 | -------- | ------- | -------- | -------------- | ------------ |
 | js.config.modules.explore.externalTools.toolX.iframeUrlTemplate | none | yes | none | string (URL) |

 The `externTools` section can be used to configure one or more external tools which will be integrated as additional tabs in a resource detail view.
 The tool is then presented in the content of an iFrame.
-In addition to that, a JSON representation of the presented resource is send via postmate to the running application inside of the iFrame.
+In addition to that, a JSON representation of the presented resource is sent via postmate to the running application inside of the iFrame.

-Use this property to specify the URL which will be loaded in the iFrame inside of the new application tab.
+Use this property to specify the URL which will be loaded in the iFrame in the new application tab.

 ```yaml
 js.config.modules.explore.externalTools.toolX.iframeUrlTemplate: